shalevwiden/blurbifysite/README.md

 ### Nov 29, 2025

-Made a lot of progress
+Made a lot of progress.

+Mostly worked on save blurb button.

+And it STILL doesnt work in production.
+It does in development though.

 What I still need to do: